Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Application to Synthesis of Texture Image

 Finally, we define $\rho_{a,b,\br}(\bz) = \sum_{\bi \in \cS} \mathds{1}(z_\bi = a, z_{\bi + \br} = b)$ as the count of occurrences of the pair $(a,b)$ within relative position $\br$ (this is part of the vector of sufficient statistics of the model when $\br$ is included in the RPS).
 To summarize this information, we compute the average counts for a set of realizations as

 and the metric

 which represents the logarithm of the Euclidean distance between the vector containing all the pairwise counts for relative positions in the maximal RPS and the average vector of pairwise counts in the set of samples $\tilde\bz$ for the same relative positions.
 This is a measure of similarity between the patterns generated from each model and the observed sample $\bz^*$.
-The smaller the value of $\Delta(\tilde\bz, \bz^*)$, the closest the pairwise counts of the reference field $\bz^*$ to their expected values are (approximated by the samples average) under a model with that specific RPS and its associated maximum likelihood estimators for the coefficients.
-Note that we have used the counts in every relative position of the maximal RPS, $\Rmax$, because we want to ensure not only the counts of relative positions included in the RPS used for estimation are similar to $\bz^*$, but also for a larger common set of statistics across the three scenarios.
+The smaller the value of $\Delta(\tilde\bz, \bz^*)$, the closest the pairwise counts of the reference field $\bz^*$ to their expected values (approximated by the samples average), under a model with that specific RPS and its associated maximum likelihood estimators for the coefficients.
+Note that we have used the counts in every relative position of the maximal RPS, $\Rmax$.
+This procedure ensures not only that the counts of relative positions included in the RPS used for estimation are similar to $\bz^*$, but also provides a comparison across a larger common set of statistics across all three scenarios.

-As pointed before, looking at the generated samples displayed in \autoref{fig:stocap_sims}, the image generated from $\cR_{\text{nn}}$ have a completely different pattern than the original dataset $\bz^*$ and both the examples generated $\cR_{\text{sp}}$ and $\Rmax$ presented patterns very similar when compared to $\bz^*$.
-This is confirmed comparing the values of the computed values $\Delta(\tilde\bz, \bz^*)$ presented in \autoref{tab:deltas}.
-We see that, as expected, the model estimated using the benchmark nearest-neighbor structure presented the highest distance between pairwise counts of $\bz^*$ and their expected values in the model, and the model estimated from $\cR_{\text{sp}}$ had their expected statistics closer to the observed in $\bz^*$ than the ones computed using $\Rmax$.
+As pointed before, looking at the generated samples displayed in \autoref{fig:stocap_sims}, it is evident that the image generated from $\cR_{\text{nn}}$ has a pattern completely different from the original dataset $\bz^*$ , whereas both the examples generated $\cR_{\text{sp}}$ and $\Rmax$ display patterns very similar to $\bz^*$.
+These visual observations are reflected in the computed values for $\Delta(\tilde\bz, \bz^*)$ presented in \autoref{tab:deltas}.
+As antecipated, the model estimated using the benchmark independent and nearest-neighbor structures resulted in the highest distance between pairwise counts of $\bz^*$ and their expected values in the model.
+On the other hand, the model estimated from $\cR_{\text{sp}}$ has their expected statistics closer to the observed in $\bz^*$ compared to the ones computed using $\Rmax$.